Dumbbell = having the shape of a dumbbell (narrower in the middle than on each end)

 Neurosurgeons perform microsurgery using an operating microscope and fine surgical instruments.
 Depending on the size and location of the tumor, the neurosurgeon will choose from a variety of microsurgical techniques and approaches.
 Most dumbbell tumors can be safely removed using standard microsurgical techniques.

 The surgeon may need to remove some bone to access the tumor, in a procedure called a laminectomy.
 To maintain spinal stability, a spinal fusion may then need to be performed.
-To watch a video of this procedure, see below.
+Watch this video of this procedure.

 Stereotactic radiosurgery may be used to treat any remaining portion of the tumor that cannot be safely removed at surgery.